thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_README.md.rst

    ## INTRODUCTION ##

    necsim is a generic spatial coalescence simulator for neutral systems.
-It applies the model to map objects, which can change over time, for a specific set of supplied parameters, and outputs information for each individual to a SQL database.
+It applies the model to temporally and spatially varying density maps for a specific set of supplied parameters, and outputs information for each individual to a SQL database.

    necsim includes functionality for applying varying speciation rates after simulations are complete.
 This enables the main simulation to be run with the *minimum* speciation rate required and afterwards analysis can be completed using different speciation rates.